alxc75/calsync/README.md

 Create a new project at the top of your screen and enable the [Calendar API](https://console.cloud.google.com/marketplace/product/google/calendar-json.googleapis.com) (it's free).

 Then head to the [Credentials](https://console.cloud.google.com/apis/credentials) screen.
 Click the "Create credentials" button at the top and then "OAuth client ID".
+You will most likely need to configure the OAuth screen first.
+It will ask for the app name and your email address.
 Then, select `Desktop` for the app type and give it a name (the name itself doesn't matter).

 A popup will appear once you click on Create. **Click the `Download JSON` button**.
 Then, rename that file to `credentials.json` and drop it into the `calsync` folder your previously downloaded.